 Sage for the Home

-When moving in or out of a dwelling, before and after having company, after illness and for daily meditation sage is used.
-It is also an excellent gift to give as a housewarming present.
+Sage is used when moving in or out of a dwelling, before and after having company, after illness and for daily meditation .
+For these reasons, it is also an excellent gift to give as a housewarming present.

 Starting in the eastern portion of the home, office or whatever space is being cleared, blow the smoke into all corners of the rooms, down the hallways, in closets, across doorways, windows and mirrors.
 You may speak aloud that no negative energy is allowed here, only positive and good, or whatever you feel to say.
 Go around the entire house clockwise from east, south, west and finishing in the north.
 Open a door to allow negative energies to be released.